Knowbler for Agents in Salesforce

 NOTE.
 Complete and Content Clear are always blank because the only a Content Reviewer can assign score in those fields.

-11. Once the draft is ready, choose one of the following:
+Once the draft is ready, select any one from the following options:

-• Save as Draft saves the article as a draft in Salesforce.
+Save as Draftsaves the article as a draft in Salesforce.
+The agents can see a Draft icon on the article.

-• Publish is visible only if you have the requisite rights in your org.
-Once you click Publish, a dialog appears where you can decide whether to publish the article right away or schedule the publishing for later.
+Publish is visible only if you have the requisite rights in your org.
+Once you click Publish, a dialog box appears where you can decide whether to publish the article right away or schedule it publishing for later.
+The agents can see a Published icon on the published articles.

-• Publish & Attach publishes your draft and links it to the opened case.
+Publish & Attach publishes your draft and links it to the case open in the background.

 A list of similar articles is displayed.
 Similar articles are found using machine learning, which matches the article being created with the already-created articles.
 The model is based on the content similarity in the fields mapped in the template and it finds the article or the list of articles that are similar to what the agent is documenting.